RskullW/AlgorithmDijkstra/README.md

 # AlgorithmDijkstra
-The beginning of the implementation of the Dijkstra algorithm
+The implementation of Dijkstra's Algorithm via the adjacency list is under development.